John Cannan: Evidence

-In November 2002, the police said that Cannan should have been a suspect much earlier in the investigation: they should have checked for recently released sex offenders, and they should have followed up information given by her parents about a man from Bristol.
+In November 2002, investigators stated that Cannan should have been a suspect much earlier in the Lamplugh investigation: police in 1986 should have checked for recently released sex offenders, and should have followed up information given by Lamplugh's parents about a man from Bristol.
 Cannan was released from his prison hostel three days before Lamplugh disappeared.
 His colleagues said he often went to wine bars in Fulham, where Lamplugh worked.
-Lamplugh was supposed to meet a "Mr Kipper" when she disappeared, and Cannan was said to have used the name "Kipper" in prison.
-In 2000, a new investigating team, led by Jim Dickie, computerised the card index of the case and found that several estate agents in Fulham had been visited by a Mr Kipper.
+Lamplugh was supposed to meet a "Mr. Kipper" when she disappeared, and Cannan was said to have used the name "Kipper" in prison.
+In 2000, a new investigating team, led by Detective Superintendent Jim Dickie, computerised the card index from Lamplugh case and found that several estate agents in Fulham had been visited by a Mr. Kipper.

-Cannan may have had access to a black BMW, and a dark BMW was linked to Ms Lamplugh's kidnap; Lamplugh was last seen getting into a BMW with a man holding champagne, which led an ex-girlfriend of Cannan, Daphne Sargent, to say, "As soon as I heard about Suzy, I knew it was John.
+Cannan may have had access to a black BMW, similar to a car linked to Lamplugh's kidnap; Lamplugh was last seen getting into a BMW with a man holding champagne, which led Daphne Sargent, an ex-girlfriend of Cannan, to say, "As soon as I heard about Suzy, I knew it was John.
 It had all the hallmarks— right down to the champagne."
 Cannan resembles a photofit of a man seen with Lamplugh the day she disappeared.
-A girlfriend of Cannan said he had "a strong interest" in the case, and police believe Lamplugh may have been in a relationship with Cannan.
+A later girlfriend of Cannan said he had "a strong interest" in the case, and police believe Lamplugh may have been in a relationship with Cannan.

 In 2007, a criminologist who had corresponded with Cannan revealed that police reinvestigations had discovered DNA evidence showing Lamplugh had been inside a car previously owned by Cannan.
 The criminologist had pointed out to police that Cannan had access to a red Ford Sierra at the time Lamplugh disappeared, something police had previously been unaware of.
-Detectives subsequently attempted to find the car and discovered it in a scrap yard.
+Detectives subsequently attempted to find the car and discovered it in a scrapyard.
 Although DNA tests indicated Lamplugh had been in the car, as well as Cannan, the Crown Prosecution Service felt there was insufficient evidence to prove that they had been in the vehicle at the same time, meaning charges were unable to be brought against Cannan for her murder.

-In April 2001, police said that the number plate SLP 386S had been placed on Banks' Mini by Cannan and that 386 might be a grid reference, as the site Banks' body was found was near Northing Line 386 and Norton Manor Barracks was near 3° 08' 06" West.
-When the police interviewed Cannan about the significance of the number plate on the Mini, he acknowledged that the initials could stand for Suzy Lamplugh but said a "Bristol businessman" from whom he bought the car for £100 was responsible for the deaths of Lamplugh, Banks and another woman.
-Asked if that businessman was him, he replied "Yes," but then immediately recanted.
-Cannan allegedly told an astrologer who visited him in jail that "a Bristol businessman" murdered Lamplugh and "I know who killed Shirley, Suzy, and another girl."
+In April 2001, police revealed that Cannan had placed the number plate SLP 386S on Banks's Mini; they believed 386 to be a grid reference, as the site Banks' body was found was near Northing Line 386 and Norton Manor barracks was near 3° 08' 06" West.
+When police interviewed Cannan about the significance of the number plate, he acknowledged that the initials could stand for Suzy Lamplugh but said a "Bristol businessman" from whom he bought the car for £100 was responsible for the deaths of Lamplugh, Banks and another woman.
+Asked if that businessman was him, he replied, "Yes," but then immediately recanted.
+Cannan allegedly told an astrologer who visited him in jail that "a Bristol businessman" murdered Lamplugh and, "I know who killed Shirley, Suzy and another girl."